FLCAC-admin/FLCAC-docs/CONTRIBUTING.md

 - Have a terminology question?
 Check out the list of [common terms and acronyms](https://github.com/FLCAC-admin/FLCAC-Curation/blob/main/docs/CommonTermAcronyms.md).
 - The [Other Resources](https://github.com/FLCAC-admin/FLCAC-Curation/blob/main/docs/OtherResources.md) page can also help direct you to useful resources.
 - Please also scan the list of Issues and Discussions to see if others have posted on a similar topic.
 - If these options fail to answer your question, please send your question to FederalLCACommons@erg.com.
+- For questions specific to the USLCI, you can send your questions to USLCI@erg.com.

 ## Using Issues and Discussions